JUSTICESERVER – $100,000

 Learn more about this project in these articles published in the December 2013 issue of Virginia Lawyer: “Center Spreads the Rule of Law Project” by G. Michael Pace, Jr. and “Museum Exhibit Represents the Greatest Example of Rule of Law in History” by Irving M. Blank.

-Each of Virginia’s eight American Bar Association-accredited law schools will receive $5,000 to fund public service internships during the summer of 2012.
-Continuing a VLF tradition begun in 1989, the internships enable Virginia host employers to hire selected students who will have completed one or two years of law school by the summer of 2012.
+Each of Virginia’s eight American Bar Association-accredited law schools will receive $5,000 to fund public service internships during the summer of 2014.
+Continuing a VLF tradition begun in 1989, the internships enable Virginia host employers to hire selected students who will have completed one or two years of law school.
 The students work under the supervision of an attorney; the work they complete varies widely and depends on the missions and caseloads of their respective organizations.
-Some students gain experience working on individual client matters and some work on project affecting many clients in the organization’s service area.
+Some students gain experience working on individual client matters and some work on projects affecting many clients in the organization’s service area.
 These internships advance law-related education by sensitizing students to the importance of public interest and pro bono work.

 The following Virginia law schools are involved:

 - Regent University School of Law

 - University of Richmond School of Law

 - William and Mary School of Law

 - University of Virginia School of Law